Create-Technology-S4/.github/profile/README.md

 To generate the three different images, [Coen](https://portfoliosemester4.vercel.app/) and I made some research online about APIs or libraries we could use to do this.
 We ultimately settled on using an external API to fetch the synonyms/antonyms.

-The next step was about intergrating that with the current version of the app.
-To cut the technical details short, we have generate some diagrams on how the app looked like before and after the changes we made.
+The next step was about integrating that with the current version of the app.
+To cut the technical details short, we have generated some diagrams on how the app looked like before and after the changes we made.

 ##### Prior to changes